mineiros-io/terraform-google-service-account-iam/README.md

   }]
   ```

-  Each `policy_bindings` object can can the fllowing fields:
+  Each `policy_bindings` object can have the following fields:

   - **`role`**: **_(Required `string`)_**